 10. WHEN TO LEAVE THE SCENE- Unless your injuries impel you to do otherwise, do not leave the scene of the auto accident until you have, as outlined previously, assisted the injured, protected the scene, called an officer and assisted him, identified the other driver, obtained the names, addresses, and statements of all witnesses and made notes.

 11. SEE YOUR CHIROPRACTOR- Remember that serious and costly injuries do not always result in immediate pain or bloodshed.
 Automobile liability and automobile Medical Pay Insurance will pay for chiropractic examination and treatment.
+In California, you have one year from the date of injury to seek care.

 12. INFORM INSURANCE COMPANY- Make a complete report to your insurance company.
 Failure to make a prompt and correct report may affect your rights.